HeldLab/ProteoSushi/README.md

 - stable internet access

-- at least 8GB of RAM
+- at least 8GB of RAM, 12GB for Windows 10

   - 16GB or higher is recommended, but ultimately depends on how the user uses the machine.
 More is better up to a certain point.